brendanjohnharris/MoreMaps.jl/README.md

 ## Basics

-The basis of a `Cartographer` map is the `Chart` type, which configures how mapping operations are executed.
+The basis of a `MoreMaps` map is the `Chart` type, which configures how mapping operations are executed.

 A `Chart` has the following fields:
 - `backend`: Specifies the execution backend